 A cornerstone to our educational efforts, the Leading by Example program offers upwards of 60 educational workshops for students to choose from over a course of four days.
 These workshops are led by Nobel Peace Laureates, academicians, non-profit leaders, and in some cases, other youth delegates.
 Central to the mission of the workshop initiative is providing opportunities for youth to engage in dialogue.
-Taking place in smaller rooms, we estimate about ten workshops taking place at one time in parallel to one another.
+Taking place in smaller rooms, approximately ten workshops take place at one time, parallel to one another.
 Some workshops are highly focused on specific academic content such as “Becoming a Social Entrepreneur,” or the history of conflicts in certain regions, while others are more theoretical and may focus on the process of reconciliation and forgiveness.
 While at the World Summit, students will have the opportunity to select which workshops they would like to attend.

 Leading by Example – Youth Declaration